-For each Monte-Carlo timestep, $\delta t$, we generate a random number between 0 and 1, and record a collision if it is less than the expected number of collisions, $<\Gamma_{\rm coll}> \delta t$.
+For each Monte Carlo timestep, $\delta t$, we generated a random number between 0 and 1, and recorded a collision if it was less than the expected number of collisions, $<\Gamma_{\rm coll}> \delta t$.

 Removing stars that experience collisions has a minor impact on the results.
-Most notably, the fraction of late-type S-stars decreases from $\sim20\%$ to $\sim16\%$.
-In fact, the impact of collisions may be overestimated, considering deeply penetrating encounters are necessary to significantly dim giant stars \citep{dale+2009}.
+Most notably, the fraction of late-type S stars decreases from $\sim20\%$ to $\sim16\%$.
+In fact, the impact of collisions may be overestimated, considering that deeply penetrating encounters are necessary to significantly dim giant stars \citep{dale+2009}.

-\citet{rose+2023} showed that star-star collisions in the S-star region can lead to the build-up of massive stars (but this would require non-disruptive collisions).
-We leave this effect to future studies, though it may have a major impact on the comparisons to the observed K-band luminosity function and ages.
-Additionally, stellar collisions can lead to TDE-like or SNe-like transients \citep{balberg+2013,amaro-seoane2023,ryu+2024a,dessart+2024}.
+\citet{rose+2023} have shown that star-star collisions in the S-star region can lead to the buildup of massive stars (but this would require nondisruptive collisions).
+We leave this effect to future studies, though it may have a major impact on the comparisons to the observed KLF and ages.
+Additionally, stellar collisions can lead to transients that look like tidal disruption events or supernovae \citep{balberg+2013,amaro-seoane2023,ryu+2024a,dessart+2024}.